David J. Wineland: Early life and career

 Wineland was the first to laser-cool ions in 1978.
 His NIST group uses trapped ions in many experiments on fundamental physics, and quantum state control.
 They have demonstrated optical techniques to prepare ground, superposition and entangled states.
 This work has led to advances in spectroscopy, atomic clocks and quantum information.
 In 1995 he created the first single atom quantum logic gate and was the first to quantum teleport information in massive particles in 2004.
 Wineland implemented the most precise atomic clock using quantum logic on a single aluminum ion in 2005.

-Wineland is a fellow of the American Physical Society and the American Optical Society, and was elected to the National Academy of Sciences in 1992.
+Wineland is a fellow of the American Physical Society and the Optical Society of America, and was elected to the National Academy of Sciences in 1992.
 He shared the 2012 Nobel Prize in Physics with French physicist Serge Haroche "for ground-breaking experimental methods that enable measuring and manipulation of individual quantum systems."

 Family

 Wineland is married to Sedna Quimby-Wineland, and they have two sons.

 Sedna Helen Quimby is the daughter of George I. Quimby (1913-2003), an archaeologist and anthropologist, who was Professor of Anthropology at the University of Washington and Director of the Thomas Burke Memorial Washington State Museum, and his wife Helen Ziehm Quimby.